Our Masonic Family

 Membership in the Eastern Star is open to women who are related to Master Masons.
 The members of the Eastern Star are dedicated men and women who sincerely reflect the spirit of fraternal love and the desire to work together for good.
 The moral and social purposes of the order are designed to build character, to promote friendship and harmony among members, and to practice charity

-Formed in 1913, The Daughters of the Nile is an international, non-profit organization, comprised of women who are wives, widows, mothers, sisters or daughters of men who are Shriners.
+Formed in 1913, The Daughters of the Nile is an international, non-profit organization, composed of women who are wives, widows, mothers, sisters or daughters of men who are Shriners.
 The purpose of the order is to assist the Shriners with their charitable work; to promote social, friendly fellowship within the order; and to advance and elevate the standard of Womanhood.
 The Order has grown to 148 Temples within United States and Canada, with approximately 75,000 members.

 The Order of the Amaranth is a fraternal organization composed of Master Masons and their properly qualified female relatives.
 In its teachings, the members are emphatically reminded of their duties to God, to their country and to their fellow beings.
 They are urged to portray, by precept and example, their belief in the "Golden Rule" and by conforming to the virtues inherent in Truth, Faith, Wisdom and Charity they can prove to others the goodness promulgated by the Order.
 The extent of its charitable work and overall benevolence is limited only by the opportunities that exist and the ability to secure adequate funding.
 Its philanthropic project is the Amaranth Diabetes Foundation.